 We invite you to explore the opportunities and potential advantages of charitable estate planning.
-Whether reducing taxes, providing for your family and hairs, ensuring that your wishes are honored, or leaving a lasting legacy in your community; these tools may help you achieve your personal financial goals.
+Whether reducing taxes, providing for your family and heirs, ensuring that your wishes are honored, or leaving a lasting legacy in your community; these tools may help you achieve your personal financial goals.

 Each of the topics listed, below, links to a helpful article, provided by a member of Samaritan’s Planned Giving Committee, a volunteer group of the region’s leading professional financial advisors, lending their time and expertise to raise awareness and advance Samaritan’s charitable mission.
 Please feel free to contact Chris Rollins with any questions or requests.

 The Importance of Estate Planning Your estate is comprised of everything you own.
 No matter how large or small, you can’t take your car, your investments, your real estate or more with you when you die.
 Estate planning is when you anticipate and arrange the management and disposal of all those items at and after death, while minimizing gift, estate, generation skipping transfer tax, and income tax.

 A Plan to Match Your Goals Review a charitable estate planning chart to compare your goals with different types of giving and benefits.

 Your Will >> Read about the importance of hiring a professional versus using an online do-it-yourself kit to help you and your family plan for death and the distribution of your assets.